nirdesh17/gaticc/README.md

 - We do not follow any coding guideline to the T but welcome good style suggestions. (suggest through ISSUES)
 - You can find some here: <https://google.github.io/styleguide/cppguide.html>

+## Adding tests

+- sysim does not use any fancy testing/mocking frameworks. all tests are standalone executables that are staticallt linked to libsim.a created on the fly by a Makefile.
+- add new tests by adding a `<test_name>.cpp` file to tests/ directory.
+- For ideas on what to put in it, see `.cpp` files for other tests.
+- The general idea is to test a single feature by comparing its 'computed' outputs to a known truthful 'expected' output.
+For example, to test a `square` function, for a set of inputs {1,2,3,4,5}, expected outputs are {1,4,9,16,25}, and if your `square` function generates the same, the test is considered Passing.
+- All tests return either a 0 (for failed test) or 1 (for passed tests)
+- The helper function `generate_test` in utils.h can be used for comparison and generation of a report.